-Following the launch of the Code in each country where it has been approved by local works councils, employees were provided with easy access to the Code through our internal and external websites.
-We also included the updated Code in our Code of Conduct training, and where feasible, a hard copy of our Code was provided.
+Following the launch of the CoC in each country, employees were provided with easy access to the CoC through our internal and external websites.
+We also included the updated CoC in our new Code of Conduct training, and where appropriate, a hard copy of our CoC was provided.